Terradue/dcs-insar-roipac/README.md

 ### Installation

-1 Start a CentOS6.5 sandbox from the Developer Cloud Sandbox marketplace, call it `Sandbox roi_pac`
+1. Start a CentOS6.5 sandbox from the Developer Cloud Sandbox marketplace, name it `app roi_pac`

-2 Start a DEM generation appliance from the Developer Cloud Sandbox marketplace, call it `Sandbox dem`
+2. Start a DEM generation appliance from the Developer Cloud Sandbox marketplace, name it `app dem`

-3 Install ROI_PAC
+3. Install ROI_PAC

 ROI_PAC is installed using yum.
 It is a package available on the sandbox software repository.